S.P. Greaney loves trying new drink recipes and DIY drink kits.

 Version 1 (7-Day Ferment)

-- Add 2 tablespoons of juniper berries to the 500 ml of vodka and let them sit in it for 3 days.
+- I added 2 tablespoons of juniper berries to the 500 ml of vodka and then I let them sit in the vodka for 3 days.

-- On the fourth day add 2 teaspoons of the botanicals to the vodka and the juniper berries mix and let all of the ingredients sit together for another 3 days.
+- On the 4th day, I added another 2 teaspoons of the botanicals to the vodka and the juniper berries mix and let all of the ingredients sit together for another 3 days.

-- On the seventh day, your gin is ready to be filtered.
+- On the 7th day, my gin was ready to be filtered.

-Total time: This version of gin takes 7 days to make.
+Total time: This version took a total of 7 days to make from start to finish.

 Version 2 (12-Day Ferment)